Introduction to Azure managed disks

 Images versus snapshots

-You often see the word "image" used with VMs, and now you see "snapshots" as well.
-It's important to understand the difference between these.
-With Managed Disks, you can take an image of a generalized VM that has been deallocated.
-This image will include all of the disks attached to the VM.
-You can use this image to create a new VM, and it will include all of the disks.
+It's important to understand the difference between images and snapshots.
+With managed disks, you can take an image of a generalized VM that has been deallocated.
+This image includes all of the disks attached to the VM.
+You can use this image to create a VM, and it includes all of the disks.

-A snapshot is a copy of a disk at the point in time it is taken.
-It only applies to one disk.
-If you have a VM that only has one disk (the OS), you can take a snapshot or an image of it and create a VM from either the snapshot or the image.
+A snapshot is a copy of a disk at the point in time the snapshot is taken.
+It applies only to one disk.
+If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image.